|"Making Dreams Come True" i>|Apply for a Home

 You must have enough income to REPAY THE HABITAT MORTGAGE and your monthly living expenses, and you must have an acceptable credit history.

-You must be WILLING TO PARTNER with Habitat which includes working at least 300 hours for single applicants and 300 hours for dual applicants, to help in building Habitat homes, however, hours must be completed in Lake Charles.
+You must be WILLING TO PARTNER with Habitat which includes working at least 300 hours for single applicants and 300 hours for dual applicants, to help in building Habitat homes, however, 120 hours must be completed by the family itself.
 Families can apply credit hours (time put in by friends and family on their behalf).

-You must be a legal resident of United States.
-Some residency requirements applicable.
+You must be a legal resident of United States, and a Louisiana resident.

 Frequently Asked Questions: